MikoDev-Sd/miko-privacy/README.md

 ✗  We do NOT share data with other Discord bots
 ✗  We do NOT use data for cross-platform tracking
-✗  We do NOT share data with any government entities unless legally compelled ✓  Firebase is the ONLY external data service — used solely for ranking features
+✗  We do NOT share data with any government entities unless legally compelled
 ```

 ---